AmarOk1412/100-days-of-code/log.md

 ## Day 19->23 (01/31 -> 02/04)

 + Continue the bot on twitter.
 Deploy the v1 on a server.
 I must continue to train the classifier...
 Will be long.
 Clean code, add a script to send tweet and not just retweet things.
++ Push patch to firefox

+## Day 24 (02/05)

++ Clean code for RORI, push version 1
++ Add a webhook on the twitter bot and continue to classify tweets